Topics

 • Initial exam with an ophthalmologist.
 Once your primary veterinarian determines that your dog might be a good candidate for cataract surgery, your dog will need to visit an ophthalmologist to determine the scope.
 The exam usually costs between $200 and $300.

-• Pre-anesthetic bloodwork.
+• Pre-anesthetic blood work.
 Most vets require pre-anesthetic blood tests to make sure your dog is in good overall health before undergoing general anesthesia.

 • Medications.
 Your vet may prescribe a combination of post-op pain medications, antibiotics, and eye drops that aren’t included in the initial bill.